theplant/dbbench/README.md

 PostgreSQL is having better performance over DynamoDB.

 But while receiving 256 concurrent request, PostgreSQL starts returning error: `pq: remaining connection slots are reserved for non-replication superuser connections`.
-DynamoDB also returned error like `connect: cannot assign requested address
+DynamoDB also return error like `connect: cannot assign requested address
 RequestError: send request failed` for 256 concurrent requests in RCU 1000.

-While for DynamoDB, query benchmark returned unstable result over the tests with concurrent requests number larger than 64 (marked with * and each has detail result at the bottom).
+While for DynamoDB, query benchmark return unstable result over the tests with concurrent requests number larger than 64 (marked with * and each has detail result at the bottom).

 Another thing is that, DynamoDB RCU 1000 and RCU 5000 is having similar performance when concurrent request number is smaller than 256.
 But RCU 5000 is having better performance than RCU 1000.